Making Healthcare Safer For AllFind Out More

 If you believe we’re not covering a news story that we should be, then please get in contact.

-PPE guidance continues to put staff and patients at risk from the airborne nature of Covid-19
+Government guidance continues to put staff and patients at risk from the airborne nature of Covid-19

 The resource section is a collection of SHBN materials as well as those sourced from a number of third party organisations to download.